gcervantes8/Porto-Seguro-Safe-Driver-Kaggle-Competition/README.md

 Our final results for the competition was:

 0.27427 for the public leaderboard

 0.27970 for the private leaderboard

+This put us at 3,158th place

-These results were the best we got before the competition ended, they did not ensemble.
+These results were the best we got before the competition ended, they did not use the ensemble technique.

 After the competition ended we got better results.

 0.27668 for the public leaderboard

 0.28085 for the private leaderboard